Header Image

 Task1

-This challenge aims to explore multimodal item embedding extraction methods that enhancing recommendation tasks.
-The organizers will provide downstream CTR model and evaluation datasets to validate the effectiveness of proposed methods.
+This challenge aims to explore multimodal information extraction and item representation learning methods that enhance recommendation tasks.
+The organizers will provide a fixed downstream CTR model to evaluate the effectiveness of item embeddings.
 Participants are free to use open-source multimodal models, and design algorithms to extract multimodal embeddings.
-Extracted embeddings must be saved in a specified format and combined with ID features as input for downstream CTR model evaluation.
+Extracted embeddings must be saved in a specified format and combined with other ID features as input for downstream CTR model evaluation.

 Task Input: